whonappin/None/about.md

 Luis Aguilar is the  video director, lead composer and co-founder of the Who Nappin Channel.

-Who Nappin hosts the very talented actors Ricardo D. and Enrique Gallardo who co-founded the video collective.
+Who Nappin hosts the very talented actors Ricardo D and Enrique Gallardo who co-founded the video collective.

 Only here can you find Josh D who is a world class actor and Jared Crisostomo who writes and acts for our channel.